OscarDiazMunar/TheMovieApp/README.md

 ## 📸 Screenshots

-Here are some screenshots of PokeApp in action:
+Here are some screenshots of TheMovieApp in action:

 ### Home Screen
 <p align="center">